Wasencroll/secret-santa/README.md

 exclude in the format "name1, name2;" where **name2** cannot be assigned to **name1**.

    **Note:**
-   * You do not have to exclude a name for every person, if you just have three conditions, that's find too.
+   * You do not have to exclude a name for every person, if you just have three conditions, that's fine too.
    * The program is set up to record the draw from this year into a file just like "draw2017.txt" (I wrote this 2018).
-This makes the draw next year much simpler, because the exclude condition are already on file and the program automatically knows where to look for them.
+This makes the draw next year much simpler, because the exclude conditions are already on file and the program automatically knows where to look for them.
 Again, if you do not wish to exclude any names next year, simply delete the file before running the program.

 * Finally, you should run the main function **santa(fromAddr, password, smtp, port)**.